Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: Introduction

-In this context, problems can occur connected to dataset shifts, out-of-vocabulary words, unknown classes, and rare classes.
-In this paper, we investigate these problems and their implications by performing cross-domain experiments with a state-of-the-art type inference system, called Type4Py \cite{Type4py}.
-For our experiments, we use the benchmark dataset ManyTypes4Py \cite{mt4py2021} and our new CrossDomainTypes4Py dataset, which we present in this paper.
+In this paper, we demonstrate the negative impact of the mentioned issues on the Type4Py type inference system and aim to mitigate them by using transfer learning methods \cite{dann,wasserstein}.
+For our cross-domain experiments we use the benchmark dataset ManyTypes4Py \cite{mt4py2021} and our new CrossDomainTypes4Py dataset, which we present in this paper.
 Our dataset covers the two distinct, but most widely used code domains of web development and scientific calculation according to the Python Developers Survey \cite{JetBrainsSurvey}.
 It allows us to examine the differences between the domains and how they affect the performance of type inference systems.

-Through an exploratory analysis of the data, we experience how the usage of data types differs across domains.
-In combination with this, we have a closer look at unknown and rare data types, which are typically hard to predict for deep learning-based systems \cite{cao2019learning}.

-Moreover different kinds of shifts are introduced to our dataset caused by the domain-specific selection of the projects \cite{MorenoTorres2012AUV}.
-These shifts harm the performance of the system.
-We analyze them in order to mitigate them by transfer learning methods.
-In addition, we study the out-of-vocabulary-words problem, which is a general issue when using source code as input for machine learning systems \cite{hellendoorn2017deep}.

-In summary, we contribute the following: \begin{description} \item[CrossDomainTypes4Py Dataset] \\ Our dataset is publicly available\footnote{https://doi.org/10.5281/zenodo.5747024} and contains 7,912 repositories from the scientific calculation and the web domain with 682,354 and 341,029 type annotations, respectively.
+In summary, we contribute the following: \begin{description} \item[CrossDomainTypes4Py Dataset] \\ Our dataset is publicly available\footnote{\url{https://zenodo.org/record/5747024}} and contains 7,912 repositories from the scientific calculation and the web domain with 682,354 and 341,029 type annotations, respectively.
 For the preprocessed version of the data, we removed duplicate repositories and files.
 We split the remaining data into training, validation \& test, extract relevant information and prepare them as input for the Type4Py system (see Section \ref{subsec:preprocessing}). \item[Cross-domain Experiments with Type4Py] \\ We perform extensive cross-domain experiments with the state-of-the-art type inference system Type4Py and provide a detailed evaluation (see Section \ref{sec:evaluation}).
 We investigate how well the system can generalize across domains, which problems occur, what has to be considered, and possible ways to mitigate these issues.

 \end{description}